 Sleeping bags generally come in standard and long lengths, though this is changing all the time and more variation is available.
-If you are small, maybe consider a children’s sleeping bag, but beware of the insulation as often children’s bags are not as thermally efficient as adult bags.
+If you are small, consider a children’s sleeping bag, but beware of the insulation as children’s bags are often not as thermally efficient as adult bags.

 You need to have an accurate measurement of your height in order to determine the right length of your sleeping sack.
 And don’t buy a sleeping bag that’s an exact match for your measurements.
 For instance, a six-foot sack will fit too tightly if you are exactly six feet tall.

 For men: Men’s sleeping bags come in two sizes—regular and tall.
 If you are between five feet six inches and six feet tall, a regular-length bag will be a good fit.

 If you are taller, you’ll definitely need a longer sleeping bag.
 If you are under five feet six inches, do know that some brands offer shorter sizes.

 For women: Women’s sleeping bags come in regular and tall lengths.
 They are shorter than men’s.
 If you are up to five feet four inches tall, it’s best to get a regular sleeping bag.